ITIRadio/ESPN-API/README.md

 GROUP BY display_name
 ORDER BY TotalYards DESC;
 ```
+4. A new report, using rich text tables, has also been uploaded.
+It contains a statistical report for each team, and league leaders tables.
+Page breaks are included, so redirecting to a text file, and opening the text file in a word processing program, will automatically include page breaks.
+This will come in handy, as the report is already 84 pages long, as of September 19.
+5. Be aware though, that ESPN is changing the database over for the new week on Tuesday late afternoons, Eastern US Time.
+During that time, some box scores become temporarily unavailable, and will thus kick out errors.
+Time your database updates accordingly.
+The software simply overwrites previously loaded box scores, should a game's statistics be loaded twice.

 ### Other news:
 * Some new fields have been added to the NFL API for this season; those have been included in the box score.
 Also, previews (run on a given date prior to the games) have been upgraded (abbreviated in-game box scores have been kept).